ontodev/robot/docs/extract.md

 ### Example

 Here is an example config file to extract a set of terms from UO for OBI.
-These terms are specified to be children of the term 'measurement unit label', which is loaded from the `! target` ontology.
+These terms are specified to be children of the term 'measurement unit label', which is loaded from the `--target` ontology.

 The annotations included from the input ontology are 'label' and 'definition'.
 The labels are copied to the 'editor preferred term'.

 ```
-! input-iri
+--input-iri
 http://purl.obolibrary.org/obo/uo.owl

-! target
+--target
 src/ontology/obi.owl

-! output-iri
+--output-iri
 http://purl.obolibrary.org/obo/obi/uo_import.owl

-! method
+--method
 MIREOT

-! annotations
+--annotations
 label       copyTo	editor preferred term
 definition

-! intermediates
+--intermediates
 none

-! lower-terms
+--lower-terms
 concentration unit	measurement unit label
 frequency unit		measurement unit label
 length unit		measurement unit label